scout-io/scout/docs/api-reference.md

 ### Update Redis Configuration (Live)

 *   **POST** `/admin/redis_config`
-*   **Description:** Updates Redis connection parameters (host, port) and context TTL live.
+*   **Description:** Updates Redis connection parameters (host, port) and context Time-To-Live (TTL) live.
 Note that changing these for an active system could disrupt operations if the new Redis is not a mirror or if context TTL changes drastically.
 *   **Request Body:**
     ```json
     {